MilesSystems/aws-deployment/README.md

 quickly qet users up and running with AWS by providing a set of GitHub Actions workflows that automate the deployment of CloudFormation templates.

+## Rerunning Failed vs Rerunning All
+If you have your version constrained to a dynamic branch like dev-main then you may notice some unusual side effects of rerunning only failed jobs.
+If this repositories branch is updated then

 ## 1Strategy LLC has may useful CloudFormation templates for AWS

 Thanks [1Strategy LLC](https://github.com/1Strategy) for their great open-source work!
 All Networking and VPC that are directly